If you're struggling to pay your Council Tax, rent or mortgage, you may be eligible for a variety of support.

 Lenders who've signed up to the Mortgage Charter have agreed a range of measures to help with rising interest rates and pressures on finances.
 These include:

 - making it easier to switch to a new deal at the end of your current one

 - switching to interest only payments

 - extending your term to help reduce payments

 If you’re struggling to meet your mortgage repayments, the government may be able to help.

 You might be able to apply for the Support for Mortgage Interest scheme to get help towards your interest payments on:

 - loans you’ve taken out for certain repairs and improvements to your home

-If you've been awarded council tax support and you're still finding it difficult to pay your council tax bill you can apply for additional discretionary relief.
+If you've been awarded Council Tax Support and you're still finding it difficult to pay your Council Tax bill, you can apply for further discretionary relief.

 Any further relief will only be awarded if it's considered you're suffering extreme financial hardship.